Maurits is known for his advocacy and his ability to clearly explain technical subject matter and the legal ramifications of the technology at stake.

 Maurits coordinates pan-European strategies for major patent holders, helping to assert their patents against competitors with simultaneous patent actions in various jurisdictions.
 His practice also includes negotiation of international patent licensing agreements, as well as litigation relating to the breach of such contracts and the misappropriation of trade secrets.

 Maurits was admitted to the bar in 2004 and worked as IP/IT lawyer, before joining us in 2007.
-He studied law at the University of Leiden and is a graduate of the international program of the Institute for Political Sciences (SciencePo) in Paris.
+He studied law at the University of Leiden and is a graduate of the international programme of the Institute for Political Sciences (SciencePo) in Paris.

 Maurits speaks Dutch, English, French and German.